About the Accessibility Committee

 AC secretary will serve as the liaison between the AC and the Panel and will provide administrative support to the Panel as required.

-For more details about the Accessibility Advisory Panel or if you're interested in becoming a member, click here
+Contact us if you are interested in more information about the Accessibility Advisory Panel or if you're interested in becoming a member.

 If community members are interested in supporting Waterloo's accessibility, find details within the Accessibilty Advisory Panel.